 The UConn International Case Challenge brings teams of four undergraduate students from around the world to compete in analyzing and presenting an international business case to judges.
 The UConn International Case Challenge offers an excellent opportunity for students to gain exposure to international business issues as well as to meet business students from around the globe.
 There are social events, such as the annual t-shirt exchange, team-building activities and visits from Connecticut business professional, in addition to the competition.

-The 2017 UConn International Case Challenge was held at the University of Connecticut from October 11th – October 15th.
-The 14th Annual Case Challenge was a stunning success!
-Students competed from schools across the world, from right here at UConn to San Diego State University to the University of Trento in Italy.
+The 2018 UConn International Case Challenge was held at the University of Connecticut, Storrs Campus from Wednesday evening, November 7 through Sunday morning, November 11th.
+This past year marked the 15th Annual Case Challenge, and was the most successful competition yet!
+Students competed from schools across the world – from right here at UConn to Florida State University, from the University of Trento in Italy to the University of Johannesburg in South Africa.
 Students were divided into teams by both school and major (Marketing, Management/Global Business, Finance/Accounting, and IT/Operations Management).
-Therefore, teams had to intensely research a international business case over a short period of time, all while overcoming the challenge of working with students possessing completely different perspectives than their own.
+Therefore, teams had to intensely research na international business case over a short period of time, all while overcoming the challenge of working with students possessing completely different perspectives than their own.

 A Slideshow of all the fun!

 The UConn International Case Challenge is formerly known as “CIBER Case Challenge”.